 The answer is simple: Through collaboration and relationship with people like you, who are concerned about the trend of exploitation that so many youth run up against each day.
 Your commitment to youth’s right to preventative strategies means that we aren’t relegated to only recovering and rehabilitating youth after they’ve already been exploited.
 We can help them before it gets that far.
 Teachers, parents, community leaders, legislators, victim advocates, law enforcement personnel, teenagers: the list of people who have engaged to bring program to communities around the U.S. is lengthy and profound.

-In August, we brought an Advocacy Workshop to Tacoma, Washington through Federal Way Coalition Against Trafficking.
+In August, we brought a Prevention Appraoch Workshop to Tacoma, Washington through Federal Way Coalition Against Trafficking.
 Thanks to the amazing work that FWCAT is already doing, they hosted two days of workshops for school personnel and other like-minded organizations to learn about The Empower Youth Program and advocacy strategies.
 The result is that The Empower Youth Program has now already been ordered for almost 3,000 youth and counting in the Tacoma/Seattle area!

 We asked Brenda Shaw, co-founder of FWCAT to share what the Advocacy Workshop achieved for her community.

 iEmpathize’s program, Empower Youth, is a powerful tool to encourage empathy and empower youth and the community to demonstrate care for one another.
 It covers the subject of exploitation — from bullying to human trafficking.

 Although the iEmpathize material is very user-friendly and easy to facilitate, our facilitators gained much greater understanding of the program by having their Education Director come to Seattle and share her passion and the vision of iEmpathize.
 Her knowledge of the issue was valuable when sharing with those that might not have a clear understanding of human trafficking on a local and national level.